Six Nations Championship: Championship Trophy

 The winners of the Six Nations are presented with the Championship Trophy.
 This was originally conceived by the Earl of Westmorland, and was first presented to the winners of the 1993 Five Nations Championship; France.
 It was a sterling silver trophy, designed by James Brent-Ward and made by a team of eight silversmiths from the London firm William Comyns.
 The current championship trophy for the Six Nations Championship was designed and made in 2015 by Thomas Lyte, London silversmiths.

 The old trophy had 15 side panels representing the 15 members of the team and with three handles to represent the three officials (referee and two touch judges).
 The cup has a capacity of 3.75 l – sufficient for five bottles of champagne.
 Within the mahogany base is a concealed drawer which contains six alternative finials, each a silver replica of one of the team emblems, which can be screwed on the detachable lid.

 A new trophy was introduced for the 2015 Championship.
-The trophy is sterling silver, contains over fifty individual pieces, stands at a height of 75 cm and has a distinctive six-sided design representing the six nations that compete.
+The trophy was sterling silver, containing over fifty individual pieces, standing at a height of 75 cm and had a distinctive six-sided design representing the six nations that compete.
+In 2026, after the third round of the championship, the trophy was damaged by fire and retired from ceremonial use.
+A replica was presented to the 2026 Six Nations winners, and a new trophy will be commissioned for the 2027 Championship.

 Grand Slam and Triple Crown

 A team that wins all its games wins the 'Grand Slam'.

 The Triple Crown may only be won by one of the Home Nations of England, Ireland, Scotland or Wales, when one nation wins all three of their matches against the others.
 The Triple Crown dates back to the original Home Nations Championship, but the physical Triple Crown Trophy has been awarded only since 2006, when the Royal Bank of Scotland (the primary sponsor of the competition) commissioned Hamilton & Inches to design and create a dedicated Triple Crown Trophy.
-As of 2025, the trophy has been won five times by Ireland, four times by Wales, three times by England, and yet to be won by Scotland.
+As of 2026, the trophy has been won six times by Ireland, four times by Wales, three times by England, and is yet to be won by Scotland.

 Rivalry trophies

 Several individual competitions take place under the umbrella of the tournament.
 Some of these trophies are also awarded for other matches between the two teams outside the Six Nations.
 Only Scotland play for a 'rivalry' or challenge trophy in every Six Nations match, as well as for the oldest such trophy, the Calcutta Cup.
-Wales became the last nation to contest such a trophy, the Doddie Weir Cup in 2018, while the newest such trophy is the Cuttitta Cup introduced between Scotland and Italy in 2022.
+Wales became the last nation to contest such a trophy, the Doddie Weir Cup in 2018, while the newest such trophy is the Solidarity Trophy introduced between Ireland and France in 2026.

 Games which form part of the Triple Crown are marked ^{TC}.